-See a summary of standards for different types of flourine compounds referred to generally as metal fabrication hazardous air pollutants (MFHAP).
+See a summary of standards for different types of fluorine compounds referred to generally as metal fabrication hazardous air pollutants (MFHAP).

 - Nickel and Chromium: exposure associated with asthma and suspected cases of lung cancer.

-- Manganese: can effect the central nervous system resulting in irreversable damage (problems speaking, coordination issues, tremors)
+- Manganese: can affect the central nervous system resulting in irreversible damage (problems speaking, coordination issues, tremors)

 - Copper and copper oxide

-All businesses involved in the fabrication of metal products need to meet the compliance standards.
+All businesses involved in the fabrication of metal products need to meet compliance standards.